All Episodes

 Rachel Maddow's out there sitting in front of some dam somewhere.

-Sergeant Schultz is walking through a dilapidated train yard with empty uh railroad train car containers.
+Sergeant Schultz is walking through a dilapidated train yard with empty railroad train car containers.

-And after he finishes walking through the sitting in some flea bag diner.
+And after he finishes walking through, some fleabag diner.

 Yeah, a weird, weird rank.

-I remember watching Peter Jennings when he was a foreign correspondent, Beirut or wherever.
+I remember watching Peter Jennings when he was a foreign correspondent, Beirut or wherever, before he would go out and have drinks with that al-Shwari babe.

-Uh he did his reports wearing the official trench coat with the belt and everything, journalist uh uniform.
+He'd do his reports wearing the official trench coat with the belt and everything, the journalist uniform.

 Oh, no, no, no, no.